kses/F3D-Custom-Pattern-Helper/README.md

 It splits the peony in six parts like the sides on a dice but projected on a sphere.
 The option to select the number of parts is not possible with this shape.

 <img src="./images/six_sided.png" width=400>

+### Parallel Rings
+Creates 2 or more parallel rings with adjustable angle between them.
+Useful if you need two rings that are very close together.

 ## How to use the tool: